 Do You Need to Be a Good Writer to Be a Good Blogger?

-When people think of writing, they think of Pulitzer Prize winning books.
+When people think of writing, they think of Pulitzer Prize-winning books.
 That is not the case with blogging.
 With blogging, you need to be a great conversational writer.
-Do you have an easy, natural way to get your point across?
+Do you have a comfortable, natural way to get your point across?
 If, for example, you can sit down with a person and have a drink with them and enjoy a good conversation with that person, you can be a blogger.
-As a blogger, you wouldn’t talk to that person like you are in a board room, but rather you would talk to that person like they were your friend.
-You need to be able to communicate in a way that builds rapport and relationships.
+As a blogger, you wouldn’t talk to that person like you are in a board room, but instead, you would talk to that person like they were your friend.
+You need to be able to rapport and relationships.

 How Is a Blog Writer Different Than an Article Writer?

-A blog writer is looking to start a relationship that is very personal.
+A blog writer is looking to start a very personal relationship.
 Your own opinion is infused in that writing.
 Even the structure of blog writing is different than articles.
 Your blog articles need to be intimate and give the reader a feel for who you are.
 It is very personal.
 Be a conversationalist.
 Have a dialogue that is easy for people to follow.
-Speak in every day terms and your blog writing will resonate with people.
-If you have trouble starting a blog article, you can always talk it out and record it, then transcribe it back into text format.
+Speak in everyday terms, and your blog writing will resonate with people.
+If you have trouble starting a blog article, you can always talk it out, recordist and then transcribe it back into text format.

 Technology That Can Help You Write